onetapbeyond/gen_metrics/PITCHME.md

 Note:
-Explain metrics can be analyzed or processed in any number of ways including logging, persistence, stats, DataDog, etc.
+Explain metrics can be analyzed or processed in any number of ways including logging, persistence, Statsd, Graphana, DataDog, etc.

 ---